Can You Refinance a Condo?

-Mortgage lenders tend to offer the best interest rates and loan terms to individuals with “very good” or “excellent” credit — or FICO scores over 740, according to myFICO.com.
-LendingTree offers a free estimate of your credit score where you can see where you stand.
+Mortgage lenders tend to offer their best condo loan rates and terms to those with “very good” pr “excellent” credit — or a FICO Score over 740, according to myFICO.com.

-By having your paperwork handy, you can ensure a much faster experience once you take the steps to actually apply for a condo refinance with a lender.
+By having your necessary paperwork ready, you can ensure a much faster experience once you take the steps to apply for a condo refinance with a lender.

-Once you have determined that you have enough equity in your property to refinance, your credit is in good or great shape and that your condo meets the standards for a refinance set by Fannie Mae and Freddie Mac, look for a trusted lender.
+Once you have determined you have the equity, credit score and condo type to meet the Fannie Mae and Freddie Mac refinancing standards, you will need a trusted lender.
 Taylor advises borrowers to expand their reach beyond lenders who offer conventional condo loans.

-Be sure to compare each loan and its terms, including the interest rate and any applicable fees, including origination fees.
+Compare loans and their terms, including interest rates and applicable fees.

 “Make sure you’re making an apples-to-apples comparison of each lender, and read reviews,” Taylor says.
-Several websites allow users to submit their information once and receive multiple offers; this includes LendingTree, where you may read consumer reviews from the comfort of your couch.
+Several websites allow users to submit their information once and receive multiple offers; this includes LendingTree, where you may read online reviews from the comfort of your couch.

 Do you qualify for a program that helps homeowners refinance?

-- FHA Streamline Refinance – If you bought your condo with a FHA loan in the first place, a FHA Streamline Refinance can help you into a new home loan with limited underwriting and more relaxed credit requirements.
+- FHA Streamline Refinance: If your condo was purchased with a FHA loan, a FHA Streamline Refinance could help with getting a new mortgage with less underwriting and less strict credit requirements.

 - VA Interest Rate Reduction Refinance Loan: Easy option where the one requirements are you must be refinancing an existing VA loan, you must have stayed current on your mortgage payments for at least the last 12 months, and the home you’re refinancing must be (or must have been) your main place of residence.